alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 .context[The climate crisis demands more efficient materials.]

+Anthropogenic emissions in 2019:
+- Canada: 0.73 GtCO₂-eq
+- Global: 59 ($\pm$ 6.6) GtCO₂-eq

+--

+Potential reduction impact of materials discovery:
-* Improving material efficiency can reduce 0.93 ($\pm$ 0.23) GtCO₂-eq per year.
+- Improving material efficiency can reduce 0.93 ($\pm$ 0.23) GtCO₂-eq per year.
-* Fuel switching can reduce 2.1 ($\pm$ 0.52) GtCO₂-eq per year, only in the industry sector.
+- Fuel switching can reduce 2.1 ($\pm$ 0.52) GtCO₂-eq per year, only in the industry sector.
-* Carbon capture and storage can reduce 0.54 ($\pm$ 0.27) GtCO₂-eq per year in the energy sector.
+- Carbon capture and storage can reduce 0.54 ($\pm$ 0.27) GtCO₂-eq per year in the energy sector.

 .right[.cite[IPCC Sixth Assessment Report (2022)]]

-.smaller[.footnote[† Global anthropogenic emissions in 2019 were estimated in 59 ($\pm$ 6.6) GtCO₂-eq.]]
+--

+.conclusion[Materials discovery has the potential to reduce carbon emissions in multiple areas.]

 ---

-count: false

-## Why scientific discovery?
-### The potential of better materials

-.context[The climate crisis demands more efficient materials.]

-* Improving material efficiency can reduce 0.93 ($\pm$ 0.23) GtCO₂-eq per year.
-* Fuel switching can reduce 2.1 ($\pm$ 0.52) GtCO₂-eq per year, only in the industry sector.
-* Carbon capture and storage can reduce 0.54 ($\pm$ 0.27) GtCO₂-eq per year in the energy sector.

-.right[.cite[IPCC Sixth Assessment Report (2022)]]

-What are better, new materials needed for?

-* Electrocatalysts for fuel cells, hydrogen storage, industrial chemical reactions, carbon capture, etc.
-* Solid electrolytes for batteries.
-* Thin film materials for photovoltaics.
-* ...

-.smaller[.footnote[† Global anthropogenic emissions in 2019 were estimated in 59 ($\pm$ 6.6) GtCO₂-eq.]]

----

 ## Scientific discoveries in history
 ### .alpha0[Placeholder]

-.context35[Material discovery is a key ingredient for climate change mitigation.]
+.context35[Materials discovery has the potential to reduce carbon emissions in multiple areas.]

 --